Danychr1/VirtualNetworkLab/README.md

 ## Description

-    In this project, we practiced network configuration and troubleshooting by building simulated networks instead of relying on physical equipment.
-We created our own network, configured various devices, and explored Internet of Things (IoT) and cybersecurity concepts.
+  In this project, we practiced network configuration and troubleshooting by building simulated networks, rather than relying on physical equipment.
+We created our own network, configured various devices, and explored concepts related to the Internet of Things (IoT) and cybersecurity.
 The lab was completed using Cisco Packet Tracer.